xerodotc/vi.satou.ch/index.md

 ## Introduction

 My name is Visatouch.
-Also use "xerodotc" or "Shiro Doushi" as an alias on the internet.
+Also use "xerodotc" as an alias on the internet.
 I'm a software engineer working at some private company (take a look at my CV if you what to know where I'm working).